11 Easy Ways To Modernize Brown Cabinets

 #5.
 Try Two-Tone Brown and White Cabinets

 Sometimes, the darkness of brown cabinets can feel a bit overwhelming, especially if they occupy multiple walls in the kitchen.
 To brighten up the space, consider swapping some of the brown cabinets for white.
-In this large Seattle kitchen designed by architect Eric Gedney, a section of white shaker cabinets makes all the difference installed on the back wall.
+In this large Seattle kitchen designed by architect Eric Gedney, a section of white cabinets makes all the difference installed on the back wall.
 The result is a refreshing brown-and-white contrast that doesn’t feel too cramped.
 Before you commit to a full-blown remodel of your brown kitchen, it may be a smart idea to consider only swapping one section of your cabinets to a brighter color first.

 Brown Base & White Upper Cabinets